-Yin Ker is an expert on the artist’s work and life and is the curator of the Paris exhibition.
+Yin Ker is an expert on the artist’s work and life, and Burmese Modern art and is the curator of the Paris exhibition.
 She comments, ‘On his return to Burma, over the next 19 years Aung Soe managed to explore diverse art forms and concepts from around the world.
 He never explained the reason for his abrupt return, but considering the guidance given by Santiniketan’s gurus to the renowned Indonesian artist Rusli – to seek inspiration in his homeland at the ancient Buddhist site of Borobudur.
 It is likely Aung Soe had been passed similar advice: to seek enlightenment at home’.

-Under the regime of the late Ne Win, Aung Soe had to rely on art books from the Rangoon University library for inspiration.
+Under the regime of the late Ne Win, Aung Soe had to rely on art books from the Rangoon University library for inspiration to create his Burmese Modern art.
 But it was for the most part his imagination – and the occasional swig from the liquor bottle – which he called upon for creative strength.
 The works he exhibited introduced Rangoon’s intellectual community to international art movements like Cubism and Surrealism.

 From his subsequent exchanges with students, and studies of his artistic development, it is clear that he never forgot the teachings of Santiniketan: the technique of mnemonic drawing (as opposed to the Western approach of copying from sight), the linear tradition (as opposed to the Western concept of the effects of shadow and light) and most importantly, the emphasis on the artist’s natural environment, his cultural origins and identity.
 This was Aung Soe’s food for thought throughout the years of ideological and artistic solitude.